 Earthquakes are always unexpected, even in Japan.
 We had gone through the regular morning routine of getting changed, having breakfast and had just sent Natasha out to join her walking group.
 Then it started shaking.
 Dave was able to call Mitch and got him under the table.
-(Where were Lyss and Beck?)
+Alyssa was sick that day and Mitchell would go a little later to kindergarten, so they were in the lounge room with us.
+Then it started shaking.
 There we waited, knowing that Natasha was on the street, potentially by herself.

 Once the shaking stopped, we waited a few more moments before Dave rushed out to check on Natasha.
 A very scared looking Natasha came around the corner.